datalad/datalad/CONTRIBUTING.md

 ### Tests

 All tests are available under `datalad/tests`.
-To exercise tests, the codebase need to be "installed" to generate scripts for the entry points.
-For that, recommended course of action is to use virtualenv, e.g.
+To exercise tests, the codebase needs to be "installed" in order to generate scripts for the entry points.
+For that, recommended course of action is to use `virtualenv`, e.g.

 ```sh
 virtualenv --system-site-packages venv-tests